Toolkit for discussing antibiotics with patients who have orthopaedic implants

 The following is text from the Shared Decision Making Tool: An Aid to Help Balance Clinical Information and Treatment Options with Patient Preferences, authored by David S. Jevsevar, M.D., M.B.A.

 This toolkit accompanied an article in the Jan.
 7 issue of ADA News about the ADA/AAOS co-developed guideline on antibiotic prophylaxis for dental patients with joint replacement.
-Download the full tool, including its history.
+Download the full tool (PDF), including its history.

 Shared Decision Making Tool

 A Shared Decision Making Tool promotes the collaborative decision making between patient and clinician for best treatment strategy.
 It is an additional tool to be used and supplements, but does not replace, informed consent procedures.

 As a useful aid to the AAOS/ADA Prevention of Orthopaedic Implant Infection in Patients Undergoing Dental Procedures clinical practice guideline, the Shared Decision Making Tool would engage patients in a decision making process and provide information to further clarify the risks, benefits and alternatives to treatment.